Coulomb Engineering of two-dimensional Mott materials

 After this computational demonstration of Coulomb engineering and its spectral fingerprints, we analyse qualitatively how the relevant parameters and scales enter, to guide experimental realizations.
 The effective height $h$ of the monolayer determines the length and momentum scale where the environment becomes important.
 For the limit of large $qh\gg 1$, Equation~\eqref{eq:Vq} reduces to a two-dimensional Coulomb interaction with dielectric constant $\epsmat$.
 In other words, on short length scales the interaction is exclusively determined by the monolayer.
 The relevant dimensionless parameter is $h/a$, the ratio between the height of the monolayer and the in-plane lattice constant.
 For the Coulomb engineering to be efficient, $h/a$ should not be large.
-This is confirmed by the $GW$+DMFT calculations in the Supporting Information.
+This is confirmed by $GW$+DMFT calculations, as described in the ``Methods'' section.

 The control parameter in our study is $\epsenv$, the dielectric constant of the environment.
 This means that the environment should not influence the monolayer in other ways such as hybridization or (pseudo)doping~\cite{Shao19}, or the bandwidth widening that occurs in, e.g., strontium iridate superlattices~\cite{Kim17}.